mtheos/.dotfiles/README.md

-# homedir_conf
+# .dotfiles
 Home directory config

-Download install.sh from https://raw.githubusercontent.com/mtheos/.homedir_conf/master/install.sh and run to install.
+Download install.sh from https://raw.githubusercontent.com/mtheos/.dotfiles/master/install.sh and run to install.
 Install with `bash ./install.sh` and grant sudo if asked

-Will symlink from ~/.xxx to ~/.homedir_conf/configs/.xxx so updates to the files are synced
+Will symlink from ~/.xxx to ~/.dotfiles/configs/.xxx so updates to the files are synced

 TODO:
  - Make sua (update all) alias system independent